ggohierroy/ggohierroy.github.io/_posts/2015-04-12-n-tier-architecture-with-entity-framework.markdown

 ### The Create Operation

-This is a method that can be called if you need to initialize an entity from the bakc-end.
-You will be able to specify default values in the entity's constructor, or you can override each method if a more complex initialization is required, for instance if you need to make database calls.
+This is a method that can be called if you need to initialize an entity server-side.
+You will be able to specify default values in the entity's constructor, or you can override the method if a more complex initialization is required, for instance if you need to make database calls.

 {% highlight C# %}
 public virtual TEntity Create()